Inflectra/spira-documentation/docs/Spira-User-Manual/Program-Capabilities.md

 ## Capability Board
 !!! info "Capability Board Overview"

-    The SpiraPlan capability board is a streamlined and highly customizable "kanban" style board.
+    The Spira capability board is a streamlined and highly customizable "kanban" style board.
 It lets you visualize, manage, and plan capabilities across a program.

     To learn more about how boards in Spira are structured and their general features refer to our [board overview](Application-Wide.md/#boards).
 Here you can learn about: